The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 While picking your own layout is cool, most will pick one and stick with it.

-The idea that you can make the Switch into a fishing pontoon boat for the weekend and a family boat for the holidays by swapping the seats around is a huge deal!
+The idea that you can make the Switch into a “fishing pontoon boat” for the weekend and a “family boat” for the holidays by swapping the seats around is a huge deal!

 LinQ System

-The Sea-Doo Switch has many LinQ points that will attach things like coolers, gas tanks and more accessories without the need of tools.
+Many people will love to know that the Switch has many LinQ points that will attach things like coolers, gas tanks and more accessories without the need of tools.

 The engine placement and ease of access is something that the Switch has really done well, and I feel doesn’t get much attention.

-Closed Loop Cooling For The Sea-Doo Switch
+Closed Loop Cooling

-Sea-Doo Switch Images
+Images

 Thinking about buying a 21ft 2023.
 I’ve read up on just about everything on this boat but I haven’t seen anything for it if I on one side of the lake and it started getting dark on me, where’s the lighting for it ?
 So others can see me and so on…thank you